wolfSSL/documentation/wolfProvider/src/chapter07.md

 Additional macros that may be defined when compiling wolfProvider to adjust logging behavior include:

-**WOLFPROVIDER_USER_LOG** - Macro that defines the nameof function for log output.
+**WOLFPROV_USER_LOG** - Macro that defines the nameof function for log output.
 Users can define this to a custom log function to be used in place of fprintf.

-**WOLFPROVIDER_LOG_PRINTF** - Define that toggles the usageof fprintf (to stderr) to use printf (to stdout) instead.
-Not applicable if using WOLFPROVIDER_USER_LOG or custom logging callback.
+**WOLFPROV_LOG_PRINTF** - Define that toggles the usageof fprintf (to stderr) to use printf (to stdout) instead.
+Not applicable if using WOLFPROV_USER_LOG or custom logging callback.